DworkinLab/VirtualMorphoMeetup/README.md

     - Alternatively you can use j the self contained `.html` slides in the repo (just click on the html file after download.)
     - Or just look at it on github [here](./combine.subsets.talk/heads.or.tails.combined.landmarks.md).
 Please note that github (for some reason) does not support LaTeX formatting so the equations won't look right (they will in the slides or in R studio.)

+## Introduction to projections for GMM
+- July 1st, 2020, Ian Dworkin
+- The link for the `r .Rmd` file is [here](./projections/VirtualMorphMeet_July1_2020_projections.Rmd).
+You can render this directly. **Please Note** that this depends on the most recent version of geomorph (v3.3.1), so you may wish to update geomorph.
+Just download (or even copy and paste the raw file) and hit the knit button!

+- Alternatively you can use the self contained `.html` slides in the repo (just click on the html file after download.)
+- I don't recommend using it live on github as it does not render the equations.

 ## Other stuff

 - ID needs to re-organize this, sorry!